The Upper Hand

-The Upper Hand is an English television sitcom with dramatic elements broadcast by ITV.
+The Upper Hand is a British television sitcom with dramatic elements broadcast by ITV.
 The show ran from 1 May 1990 to 14 October 1996 for a total of 94 episodes in seven series.
-Faithfully adapted from the American sitcom Who's the Boss?, except for the English setting it used the original scripts and a near identical studio set typical of American sitcoms, right down to the sofa facing the audience and the swing door leading to the kitchen, and the use of a guest star in each episode.
+Faithfully adapted from the American sitcom Who's the Boss?, except for the UK setting, it used the original scripts and a near identical studio set typical of American sitcoms, right down to the sofa facing the audience and the swing door leading to the kitchen, and the use of a guest star in each episode.

 As in the former series, affluent single woman Caroline Wheatley (Diana Weston), raising her son with the help of her mother Laura West (Honor Blackman), hires a housekeeper, and a man called Charlie Burrows (Joe McGann) applies for the job.

 Premise

 Down on his luck, former footballer Charlie Burrows moves from a deprived area of London to leafy Henley-on-Thames in Oxfordshire to make a better life for his teenage daughter Joanna, by taking a job as housekeeper for well-off advertising executive Caroline Wheatley.
 Although Caroline is unsure about employing him, her man-eating ageing mother Laura West talks her into it.
-Soon the two become friends, Caroline's son Tom comes to see Charlie as a father figure, and Joanna enjoys having a female influence in her life following the premature death of her mother.
+Soon, the two become friends, Caroline's son Tom comes to see Charlie as a father figure, and Joanna enjoys having a female influence in her life following the premature death of her mother.

 Both Caroline and Charlie repeatedly attempt to find love elsewhere, denying their blossoming feelings for each other.
-For years they lead the viewer on a "will-they-won't-they" chase that lasts until the end of the sixth series when the pair marry.
+For years, they lead viewers on a "will-they-won't-they" chase that lasts until the end of the sixth series when the pair marry.
 After initial plans to end the series there, ITV commissioned a seventh series featuring Charlie and Caroline as husband and wife, which went beyond the premise of the original American version.